osu-eesc/cms-docs/user-guide/docs/adding-editing.md

       ![Tabbed Section Screenshot](images/tabbed-section.png)

   - **Tags**: includes topic, program area, program, and counties
   - **Teaser settings**: thumbnail and short description that display in the project's teaser.
-If the thumbnail is empty, it will use the first image in the "images" field.
-If the "images" field is empty, it will use a default image based on the topic.
+If the thumbnail is empty, it will use a default image based on the topic.

 ### Where and How Projects Display

 There is a list of all projects on the [projects page](https://extension.oregonstate.edu/projects).
 This is in the top black menu bar at the top of every page under “Get Involved.”

 If you tag a Project with a topic, it will show up on the “Our Work” page for that topic.
 Topic committees may also feature projects on the topic landing page.
-Programs and counties can add projects to their pages by adding a “featured content” section and selecting the Project.
+Programs and counties can feature projects to their pages by using Page Sections (for example, a "Featured Content" page section).

 ## Project Supporting Material